 - Use a "total cost of care" calculator provided by your benefits platform.
 Many plans now include tools that project spending based on your medical history.

-- Look at the "metal tier" or actuarial value: A Bronze plan covers ~60% of costs on average, while Gold covers ~80%.
+- Look at the "metal tier" or actuarial value: A Bronze plan covers about 60% of costs on average, while Gold covers about 80%.
 Lower premiums almost always mean higher risk-sharing by you.

-In fact, a 2023 study by the Kaiser Family Foundation found that employees selecting the lowest-premium plan paid 25% more in total medical costs on average over the plan year compared to those who chose a plan with slightly higher premiums but lower deductibles and co-pays.
+A 2023 Kaiser Family Foundation study found that employees who picked the cheapest plan spent 25% more in total medical costs over the year than those who chose a plan with higher premiums but lower deductibles and co-pays.

 Mistake #2: Overlooking Preventive Care Incentives and Wealth-Building Features

-Traditional benefits selection focuses narrowly on illness coverage-hospital stays, surgeries, and specialist visits.
-But the most innovative systems, like the WellthCare Health-to-Wealth Operating System, fundamentally redefine what a health plan can do.
-Many employees and employers miss that preventive care is often fully covered under the Affordable Care Act (ACA) at $0 co-pay, yet this benefit is dramatically underutilized.
-Even more critically, they ignore plans that offer tangible financial returns for healthy behaviors.
+Traditional benefits coverage focuses on illness—hospital stays, surgeries, specialist visits.
+But some newer systems, like WellthCare's Health-to-Wealth Operating System, rethink what a health plan can do.
+Many people don't realize preventive care is often fully covered under the ACA at $0 co-pay, yet this benefit is barely used.
+Worse, they ignore plans that reward healthy behaviors with real financial returns.

 How to Avoid It: